dnlcarvajalc/file_tools/README.md

 - remove_files.py ==> Eliminates all files in parent folder with an specified extension.

 - new_yolo_format_folder.py ==> This script helps to separate a merged label folder with images and txt into two separated folders.
 One with the labels and the other one with the images.

+- encrypt_json.py ==> Encrypts a json dict and saves it to a csv.

 - renamer.py ==> Search for every file with a determined extension and renames it with a secuence of numbers.